Benjamin-Dev-HH/Fitness-Tracker-App/README.md

 - **Social Features**: Allow users to share progress and compete with friends.
 - **Push Notifications**: Reminders for workouts and meal logging.

-## Development

-For setup instructions, refer to the `SETUP.md` file in the project root directory.

 ## Deployment